Mirza Ghalib in Google Doodle – introspection of a great poet

 Woh har ik baat par kahna ki yuun hota to kya hota”

 Line 3 & 4 Translation: When the mere existence has become a burden and a curse by the pain and suffering all around, then what is pain at the head being cut off?
-My loss of faith in God has made life such a misery that death looks to be the only solution and I have no qualms about it.
-If it would have not been cut off (for God is merciful, and He would spare my life from this violent death), it would always be bent to my knees in devotion to the God to make amends to my faithless and immoral existence.
+My loss of faith in God has made life such a misery that death looks to be the only solution, and I have no qualms about it.
+If it had not been cut off (for God is merciful, and He would spare my life from this violent death), it would always be bent to my knees in devotion to God to make amends to my faithless and immoral existence.